kapilkumar99/AcceptCSharpService/README.md

 ### Create Website on IIS

-7. Open IIS as Administrator.
+*	Open IIS as Administrator.

-8. Right click on sites and select “Add Website”.
+*	Right click on sites and select “Add Website”.

 *	Provide Site name and physical path to the app’s deployment folder(C:\inetpub\wwwroot\Publish)

 *	Choose https binding.

 * 	Select SSL Certificate from drop down.

 *   Click OK.

 	![Add-Website](Images/Add-Website.png)

 #### Under server’s node select Application pools.

 * choose the AcceptServiceWebsite Application Pool.

 * Right click on the Application Pool and select Basic settings from context menu.

-* In the Edit Application pool window, select “No Managed Code”.
+* In the Edit Application pool window, select .NET CLR version to  “No Managed Code”.

 	![Application-Pool](Images/Application-Pool.png)

 Check if .Net Core Windows Server Hosting bundle is installed properly

 * Next step is to check whether the hosting bundle which we installed earlier is installed properly or not.

 * For this click on Modules(in IIS Manager) of your newly created website and search for AspNetCoreModule.
 If it is available, it indicates that IIS is now aware of how to run a .Net Core application